All Episodes

 I've not attacked Alan Reynolds ever, and I certainly haven't attacked Brooks.

-See, these things don't happen by accident.
+And yet, today, this week, see, these things don't happen by accident.

 All of a sudden, I'm the bad guy here.

-And and oh, and talk radio.
+And talk radio.

 It's not just me, although we all know that I am talk radio.

-So I'm sitting here, I uh I'm just I'm just doing what I always do, speaking truth to kooks, uh, and putting all this in proper perspective and doing a deep analysis of all this stuff, and all of a sudden now the slings and arrows are coming at me.
+So I'm sitting here, I'm just doing what I always do, speaking truth to kooks and putting all this in proper perspective and doing a deep analysis of all this stuff.

-Folks, I have learned over the course of my sterling career that when that happens, it means I'm winning.
+Folks, I have learned over the course of my Sterling career that when that happens, it means I'm winning.

 It means we're winning.